Opportunity Cost Is Best Defined As

 A company deciding to invest in a new project faces an opportunity cost.
 The company could have invested the same capital in another project or returned it to shareholders as dividends.
 The opportunity cost is the potential profit from the next best investment alternative.

-For instance, a manufacturing company might choose to produce one product over another.
+Take this case: a manufacturing company might choose to produce one product over another.
 The opportunity cost is the profit they could have earned from producing the alternative product.

 In Government